codeforIATI/iati-data-dump/README.md

 We perform a daily fetch of all IATI data, compress it, and put the archive onto [dropbox](https://www.dropbox.com).
 There’s a timestamp on dropbox that lets you know how fresh the data is.

-Under the hood, data is downloaded using [a modified fork of IATI-Registry-Refresher](https://github.com/codeforIATI/IATI-Registry-Refresher).

 [This github gist](https://gist.github.com/codeforIATIbot/f117c9be138aa94c9762d57affc51a64) is updated with the list of erroring datasets.

 #### Acknowledgements